Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Multilevel LIS

-Commonly used in optimisation and regression, the GNH measures local sensitivity of the parameter-to-likelihood map.
+The Gauss--Newton Hessian in \eqref{eq:gn_hessian} corresponds to the Fisher information matrix of the likelihood with additive Gaussian noise.
+It is commonly used in statistics to measure the local sensitivity of the parameter-to-likelihood map.
 The leading eigenvectors of $\hessian_\ell(\bv_\ell)$ (corresponding to the largest eigenvalues) indicate parameter directions along which the likelihood function varies rapidly.